BroadbandForum/usp-test/1-messages-and-path-names.md

         and a single ParameterError element.

     c.
-The ParameterError has a param element with a value of "NotifRetry", an err_code of "7010", "Unsupported parameter"
+The ParameterError has a param element with a value of "NotifRetry", an err_code of "7010", "Unsupported Parameter"

 3. The retrieved value matches the value set in the param_settings element for the first object.